Caring for your plant

-Supporting your plant -- It will want something to climb on, like a wall/ceiling, a trellis, wires, etc. It holds on by using its long, dangling aerial roots, which adhere very strongly and may damage surfaces if removed.
+Supporting your plant -- It will want something to climb on, like a trellis, wires, or a wall/ceiling.
+It holds on by using its long, dangling aerial roots, which adhere very strongly and may damage surfaces if removed.
 Keep this in mind when choosing a spot for it.
 You may cut off the aerial roots if you wish, and tie the branches to their support.